hackersanddesigners/Soilpunk_joulethief/README.md

 Node facilitates a session for participant to pair up based on shared interest, choose one or more of the following:

 * Join the collective reading moment that will take place inside this [etherpad](https://etherpad.hackersanddesigners.nl/p/soilpunk-workshop-hdsa2022) with all nodes on **Tuesday 9.00-10.00AM CET = 4.00-5.00 PM KST = 7.00-8.00 PM NZST** to discuss the text by Alexander Galloway.
-* Make a mud battery (work together remotely in small groups, those who were able to get materials), note that it needs to rest to charge!
+* Make a mud battery (work together remotely in small groups, those who were able to get materials)
 * Make a joulethief (those who were able to get the materials) and use it with an old half-empty AA battery
 * Design a communication protocol and test it out via webcam/audiocall.
 This can be done with readily available household materials, like a small torch or penlight, knocking on the table for sound, flashing a red piece of paper at a webcam.